What are Federal Interstate Crimes?

 The federal prosecutor must prove that a defendant acted purposely and with knowing intent.
 Perhaps you didn't know you were involved in human trafficking, and a lack of intent argument could be made.

-If you were charged with a federal wire offense, perhaps we can reasonably argue there was a lack of intent.
-But, on the other hand, maybe we could present evidence that you were an unwitting participant in an unlawful scheme and that there was never an intent to defraud someone.
+But on the other hand, we could present evidence that you were an unwitting participant in an unlawful scheme and that there was never any intent to defraud anyone.

 Perhaps we can show that the police violated your Constitutional rights during the investigation.
 If successful after filing a motion to suppress, the seized evidence will be removed from the case.